 While this means it’s not a market-defining laptop like its predecessor, it does keep that iconic thin and light design, while benefiting from some important improvements where it counts.

-So, the MacBook Air (2018) has been shrunk compared to the original, making an already thin and light laptop even more impressively svelte, with dimensions of 11.97 x 8.36 x 0.61 inches.
-There's still wedge-shaped design to this Air, so it tapers off to 0.16 inches at its thinnest point.
+So, the new MacBook Air is smaller than the original, making an already thin and light laptop even more portable, with dimensions of 11.97 x 8.36 x 0.61 inches.
+And, the MacBook Air case still has the same wedge-shaped design, so it tapers off to 0.16 inches at its thinnest point.

 As we noted in our initial hands-on review of the new MacBook Air, the new laptop has the same width and depth as the 13-inch MacBook Pro, while being a bit thinner and lighter.

-The reduced size and weight of the new MacBook Air doesn’t mean there’s been a cut to features to accommodate this.
-You still get a 13.3-inch screen (more on that in a bit), and as mentioned it comes with boosted hardware, including a 8th-generation, dual-core Intel Core i5 processor and 8GB of RAM, which can be upgraded to 16GB.
+The reduced size and weight of the MacBook Air doesn’t mean there’s a cut to features.
+You still get a 13.3-inch display (more on that here in a sec), and we’ve already mentioned that it comes with faster hardware, including an 8th-generation fanless dual-core processor and 8GB of RAM, which can be upgraded to 16GB.

 Port-wise, you get two USB-C (Thunderbolt 3) ports along the left-hand side of the MacBook Air.
 You can use either one for charging, and we’re glad that Apple continues to use the USB-C format as a charging port, rather than its proprietary MagSafe port, which makes the Air a far more user-friendly and flexible device.